zomux/nlper/_posts/2019-10-27-what-is-discrete-generative-model.md

 ### Generative model

 Now as we know the discriminative model and how to train it.
 We move on to the generative model.
-In generative model, instead of the output label, we want to know the probability of the in
+In generative model, instead of the output label, we want to know the probability of the input data $p(x)$.
+Is this awkward?
+But consider the email spam detection example, if we know a distribution that generates spamming emails $p()$

 ![variables](https://i.imgur.com/A8nKrSp.png)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ3NTE5NDg0LC01MjU2MzYzMTcsLTEwMj
+eyJoaXN0b3J5IjpbNzcwNzc4MDUzLC01MjU2MzYzMTcsLTEwMj
 gwOTkwODZdfQ==
 -->